conceptdev/sandbox/sandbox/gamedev/unity/samples/azure-mobile-apps-unity-racer.md

 The `Leaderboard` class uses an `async Start` function, which is still called when the script is enabled, just like a typical Unity `Start` function.

-`DownloadHighScoresAsync` uses the `OrderBy` and `Take` functions of [IMobileServiceTable](TODO) to sort the high scores in the Azure Easy Table and only take the top entries based on the `SizeOfHighScoreList` constant, which are stored in the `highScores` list.
+`DownloadHighScoresAsync` uses the `Sort` and `GetRange` functions to sort the high scores in the Azure Easy Table and only take the top entries based on the `SizeOfHighScoreList` constant, which are stored in the `highScoreList` list.

-Then an instance of the high score row UI prefab is instantiated for each entry in the list.

 ```csharp
 public class Leaderboard : MonoBehaviour